Medically reviewed by Drugs.com. Last updated on Sep 12, 2019.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred to a doctor trained in brain and nervous system conditions (neurologist).
+You're likely to start by seeing your family doctor.
+However, when you call to set up an appointment, you may be referred to a doctor trained in brain and nervous system conditions (neurologist).

 What you can do